Write a little about yourself. Just a paragraph will do.

 And if it's the kind of thing you're interested in.
 I'm an ENFJ,

 though on the border with ENTJ.

 Don’t overthink this one; tell us what you’re doing day-to-day.

-big law firm for a year in NYC, and then moved up to Boston for a
+worked at a big law firm for a year in NYC, hated it, so I came

 Favorite books, movies, shows, music, and food